lucmaki/ctg-goemotions/README.md

 **prompt_tuning/** : Contains the jupyter notebook (and requirements) for the prompt tuning and inference process.

 **survey/** : Contains the survey's text snippets, and the notebook (and requirements) for Prolific answer analysis.
+Note, the answers to perform the analysis are not included here.